Hdreese56/Engineering_4_Notebook/README.md

 Essentially make a hangman program using the various skills we have learned so far.
 ### Reflection
 The main idea of the assignment wasn't very hard and was a great exersize to incorperate our skills we have learned so far.
 The main trouble I ran into was the printing of the actual hangman.
 This could have been done alot easier ways than I did it, probably with an array or array list.
 But I just hard coded it.
 Definitely wasn't the moves but thats OK.
 This assignment was also great to use replit on and allowed me to collaborate in real time with classmates.
+## SSH
+### Description
+The purpose of this assignment was to set up SSH and get a feel for it.
+The goal was to wire up an LED and make it blink using the program.
+### Reflection